 In the delivery of the education program, students will treat the employees with respect and students will receive the same in return.
 Employees have the best interests of the students in mind and will assist them in school-related or personal matters if they are able to do so.
-Students should feel free to discuss problems, whether school-related or personal, with the guidance counselor or other employees.
+Students should feel free to discuss problems, whether school-related or personal, with the counselor or other employees.

 Board policies, rules and regulations affect students while they are on school district property or on property within the jurisdiction of the school district; while on school owned and/or operated school or chartered vehicles; while attending or engaged in school activities; and while away from school grounds if misconduct will directly affect the good order, efficient management and welfare of the school district.